ThatMantis/POH_Lab_ONT_NGS/_episodes/03-Bash_Shell.md

 > ## Create a Directory in User's Home for this Workshop
 >
-> Create a directory named "NGS_Workshop" within the User's home directory.
+> Create a directory named "ngs_workshop" within the User's home directory.
 >
 > > ## Solution
 > >
 > > ~~~
 > > cd ~ #to direct us to the User Home directory
-> > mkdir NGS_Workshop
+> > mkdir ngs_workshop
 > > ~~~
 > >{: .bash}
 > >